 Sadie Creese is Professor of Cybersecurity in the Department of Computer Science at the University of Oxford.

 She is a Fellow of Worcester College, Oxford where she is a member of the Governing Body.
-She is Director of Oxford’s Cyber Security Centre and Director of the Global Cyber Security Capacity Centre at the Oxford Martin School.
+She is Director of the Global Cyber Security Capacity Centre at the Oxford Martin School and a member of the Coordinating Committee for the Cyber Security Centre.
 She leads and manages large interdisciplinary research programmes; she supervises undergraduate projects, teaches at graduate level for the Centre for Doctoral Training in Cybersecurity and co-leads the cyber-risk programme as a core element of the MBA at the Saïd Business School.
 She is engaged in a broad portfolio of cyber-security research spanning situational awareness, visual analytics, risk propagation and communication, threat modelling and detection, network defence, dependability and resilience and privacy.
 Since 2003 she has been involved in research collaborations with other disciplines.

 Creese enjoys numerous public-policy advisory roles: she has been a member of the RCUK Global Uncertainties Programme Strategic Advisory Group, the World Economic Forum’s Global Agenda Council on Future of the Internet, the Royal Society’s Cyber Security project Steering Committee, the Strategic Advisory Group for the National Technical Authority in Information Assurance (CESG) and the Cyber Crime Reduction Partnership (UK body, Home Office secretariat).
 Recently, she was a member of the panel commissioned by HM Government’s Chief Scientific Advisor to review “The Defence and Security Threats and Opportunities presented by the ‘Internet of things’ in the next 0-15 years”.